L\'evy distributed fluctuations in the living cell cortex

-Here we report low noise, high statistical power measurements of non-Gaussian lateral fluctuations and cytoquakes of the actomyosin cortex of multiple cell types.
+Here we report low noise, high statistical power measurements of the lateral fluctuations and cytoquakes of the actomyosin cortex of multiple cell types.
 We used micropost array detectors (mPADs) consisting of dozens of flexible microposts anchored to cells' basal cortex.
 The data from each micropost was rescaled to correct for post-to-post heterogenity, before being pooled together.
-Analysis of the largest post displacements shows them to resemble the previously reported cytoquakes, and to be indistinguishable from chance fluctuations of the superdiffusive random process describing the rest of the fluctuations.
-We find that the distribution of all micropost displacements is well described by a L\'evy alpha-stable form with an exponential truncation, further reinforcing the notion that cells' non-Gaussian fluctuations and cytoquakes are a single phenomenon.
-The lag (or waiting) time dependence of this distribution's shape is not captured by existing models \cite{zaburdaev2015levy, swartz2021active}.
-We conclude that the L\'evy distributed fluctuations are caused by a heavy-tailed distribution of microscopic stresses on cytoskeletal elements, which are released during homeostatic remodeling.
-Thus, our findings can be used to inform and constrain current and future physical models of the cortex.
-Remarkably, the displacement distribution we observe closely resembles that recently seen in SGM systems \cite{giavazzi2020multiple, lavergne2022delayed, rodriguez2022fractal}, reinforcing the correspondence between SGM and cortical mechanics, and its usefulness as a future modelling approach.
+While the largest post displacements resemble the previously reported cytoquakes, we find that their functional form is consistent with a stationary random process that is unlike that in earthquakes and other non-stationary (time-dependent) random processes.
+We find that the entire distribution of micropost displacements, from the nanoscale to the cytoquake scale, is well described by a L\'evy alpha-stable distribution with an exponential truncation, resembling a recently described, stationary super-diffusive random process termed Linear Fractional Stable Motion (LFSM) \cite{stoev2004simulation, burnecki2010fractional}.
+Physically, such a process corresponds to a viscoelastic solid driven by non-Gaussian noise having a heavy-tailed amplitude distribution, and naturally explains the previously reported power-law distribution of cortical displacements.
+This finding also provides a potential explanation for the similarity of the cortex and SGMs \cite{giavazzi2020multiple, lavergne2022delayed}---both may be viscoelastic solids driven by heavy-tailed active noise \cite{rodriguez2022fractal}.
+Last, we estimate that the maximum energy of the microscopic processes driving the cortical fluctuations may be smaller than the energy in single tensed cortical actin filaments.
+Known microscopic energy release processes occurring during the rapid turnover of the cortex \cite{fritzsche2013analysis} appear sufficient to explain our fluctuation measurements and cytoquake observations without earthquake-like cooperativity.
+Our measurements are likely to be sensitive to cortical details such as the cortical actin filament energy distribution, related to filament tension and length, and may be useful to constrain future physical models of the actomysin cortex.